Duckport Canal: Canal

-After the levee was cut, Pride estimated that only four more days of work were needed, although it was noted that the water in the bayous was rising slower than expected.
+After the levee was cut, Pride estimated that only four more days of work were needed, although it was noted the water in the bayous was rising slower than expected.
 When the transport Silver Wave entered the lower end of Bayou Vidal on April 18 to scout the pathway, she was unable to do so due to low water and trees.
 Grant inspected the canal that day, which also saw the level of the Mississippi River begin to fall.
 Four days later, a tugboat entered the bayous via the cut at the upper (north) end of the canal.
 Tree and stump clearing continued through April 23.
 The Mississippi River dropped 15 ft in a matter of days, and there was soon only 6 in of water in part of the canal.
 The project was abandoned on May 4.
-The tugboat Victor was the only ship to successfully make it all the way to New Carthage through the canal.
+The tugboat Victor was the only ship to make it all the way to New Carthage through the canal.
 Two of the dredges and 20 other boats became grounded in the mud, where they were left to rot.

 Aftermath

 The Duckport Canal was the last canal attempted by Grant during the Vicksburg campaign.
 The falling waters that had hampered the canal also opened up the overland route, allowing Grant to use it on a larger scale to bring men and supplies to New Carthage.
-The Union Navy had also determined that ships could pass the Vicksburg batteries with little risk of major hull damage by hugging the Mississippi shore of the river.
+The Union Navy had also determined ships could pass the Vicksburg batteries with little risk of major hull damage by hugging the Mississippi shore of the river.
 On April 30, Grant landed troops on the Vicksburg side of the Mississippi, downriver from the city and the Confederate position at Grand Gulf.
 The next day, Union forces began the move inland.
 After fighting the Battle of Raymond in mid-May, Grant swung his army to strike Jackson, Mississippi, which was taken by the Union on May 14.
 Turning west, Grant's army defeated the Confederates at the battles of Champion Hill and Big Black River Bridge, and the Siege of Vicksburg began on May 18.
 Union frontal attacks on May 19 and May 22 were repulsed, and the siege dragged on until the Confederates, isolated and starving, surrendered on July 4.
 For the Confederacy, the capture of Vicksburg was a major blow and was a significant factor in the eventual Union victory.
 Jones writes that the Duckport Canal, like Grant's Canal, could have been successful with better conditions from the Mississippi River.

-Little is left of the path of the Duckport Canal.
+Little is left of the path of the Duckport Canal today.
 As of 2016, it was commemorated by a historic marker in Madison Parish, Louisiana.